-Che cklist Potential Social and Environmental Risks Prine iples 1: Human Rights Answer (Yes/No 1.
-Could the Project lead to adverse impacts on enjoyment of the human rights (civil, political, economic, social or cultural) of the affected population and particularly of marginalized groups?
-No 2.
+Che cklist Potential Social and Environmental Risks Principles 1: Human Rights 1.
+Could the Project lead to adverse impacts on enjoyment of the human rights (civil, political, economic, social or cultural) of the affected population and particularly of marginalized groups? no 2.
 Is there a likelihood that the Project would have inequitable or discriminatory adverse impacts on affected populations, particularly people living in poverty or marginalized or excluded individuals or groups?
-1 No 3.
-Could the Project potentially restrict availability, quality of and access to resources or basic services, in particular to marginalized individuals or groups?
-No 4.
-Is there a likelihood that the Project would exclude any potentially affected stakeholders, in particular marginalized groups, from fully participating in decisions that may affect them?
-No 5.
-Is there a risk that duty-bearers do not have the capacity to meet their obligations in the Project?
-No 6.
-Is there a risk that rights-holders do not have the capacity to claim their rights?
-No 7.
-Have local communities or individuals, given the opportunity, raised human rights concerns regarding the Project during the stakeholder engagement process?
-No 8.
-Is there a risk that the Project would exacerbate conflicts among and/or the risk of violence to project- affected communities and individuals?
-No Prine iple 2: Gender Equality and Women's Empowerment 1.
-Is there a likelihood that the proposed Project would have adverse impacts on gender equality and/or the situation of women and girls?
-No 2.
-Would the Project potentially reproduce discriminations against women based on gender, especially regarding participation in design and implementation or access to opportunities and benefits?
-No 3.
-Have women's groups/leaders raised gender equality concerns regarding the Project during the stakeholder engagement process and has this been included in the overall Project proposal and in the risk assessment?
-No 4.
-Would the Project potentially limit women's ability to use, develop and protect natural resources, taking into account different roles and positions of women and men in accessing environmental goods and services?
-No For example, activities that could lead to natural resources degradation or depletion in communities who depend on these resources for their livelihoods and well being iple 3: Environmental Sustainability: Screening questions regarding environmental risks are encompassed by pecific Standard-related questions below Stan dard 1: Biodiversity Conservation and Sustainable Natural Resource Management 1.1 Would the Project potentially cause adverse impacts to habitats (e.g. modified, natural, and critical habitats) and/or ecosystems and ecosystem services?
-No
+1 no 3.
+Could the Project potentially restrict availability, quality of and access to resources or basic services, in particular to marginalized individuals or groups? no 4.
+Is there a likelihood that the Project would exclude any potentially affected stakeholders, in particular marginalized groups, from fully participating in decisions that may affect them? no 5.
+Is there a risk that duty-bearers do not have the capacity to meet their obligations in the Project? yes 6.
+Is there a risk that rights-holders do not have the capacity to claim their rights? yes 7.
+Have local communities or individuals, given the opportunity, raised human rights concerns regarding the Project during the stakeholder engagement process? no 8.
+Is there a risk that the Project would exacerbate conflicts among and/or the risk of violence to project-affected communities and individuals? no Princ ciple 2: Gender Equality and Women's Empowerment 1.
+Is there a likelihood that the proposed Project would have adverse impacts on gender equality and/or the situation of women and girls? no 2.
+Would the Project potentially reproduce discriminations against women based on gender, especially regarding participation in design and implementation or access to opportunities and benefits? no 3.
+Have women's groups/leaders raised gender equality concerns regarding the Project during the stakeholder engagement process and has this been included in the overall Project proposal and in the risk assessment? no 4.
+Would the Project potentially limit women's ability to use, develop and protect natural resources, taking into account different roles and positions of women and men in accessing environmental goods and services? no For example, activities that could lead to natural resources degradation or depletion in communities who depend on these resources for their livelihoods and well being ciple 3: Environmental Sustainability: Screening questions regarding environmental risks are encompassed by specific Standard-related questions below Stan dard 1: Biodiversity Conservation and Sustainable Natural Resource Management 1.1 Would the Project potentially cause adverse impacts to habitats (e.g. modified, natural, and critical habitats) and/or ecosystems and ecosystem services? no